IntersectMBO/plutus/doc/docusaurus/README.md

 ### Development

-Follow the [nix setup guide](https://github.com/input-output-hk/iogx/blob/main/doc/nix-setup-guide.md) (this is reccomended) or alternatively use your local `yarn` installation.
+Follow the [nix setup guide](https://github.com/input-output-hk/iogx/blob/main/doc/nix-setup-guide.md) (this is recommended) or alternatively use your local `yarn` installation.

 If using nix and while inside this directory, run `nix develop` to enter the shell.